 As soon as the CEREC crown is created, a temporary bonding material helps in placing the crown onto the tooth to check the bite and fitting as well.
 If everything seems right, then the crown is cemented permanently onto the tooth.

-Call us or schedule an online appointment with us, and we'll be able to guide you further.
+Call Dentist in San Diego CA or schedule an online appointment with us, and we'll be able to guide you further.